208ProgrammingClub/guess-my-number/README.md

 First we need to compare the player's guess with the target.
 If it's too high, we print a message saying so.
 Otherwise, if it's too low, we print a message to that effect, and so on... doesn't this look like we need the ability to execute portions of our code only under certain conditions?

 ### Too Low
-If the player's guess is less than the [target_number], say "Oops.
+Condition:  If the player's guess is less than the [target_number], say "Oops.
 Your guess was LOW."
 ```javascript
 if(players_guess < target_number {
     alert("Oops.
 Your guess was LOW.")